 The hatchery is open to the public daily (including holidays), 8:00 am to 4:00 pm.
 Adult Chinook salmon begin returning to Battle Creek in September and large numbers of salmon are gathered at the barrier weir by late-September and early-October.
 The best time for adult salmon viewing is typically the month of October.

-We spawn fall Chinook salmon from early-October through mid-November and steelhead and late-fall Chinook salmon are also spawned from January through mid-February.
+We spawn fall Chinook salmon from early-October through mid-November and we spawn steelhead and late-fall Chinook salmon from January through mid-February.
 Spawning typically occurs on Tuesday and Thursday mornings, but you can contact the hatchery for information about spawning on a specific day.

 Recreation and Education